Download MP3 Audio Track . . . or listen on SoundCloud, YouTube, or Spotify

 The seriousness of the problem.
 The fact is, we are alienated from the God who made us.
 Our sins have cut us off from Him, and there is no way we can work our way back into fellowship with Him by our own efforts.
 We are rebels, deservedly under the sentence of death.
 If nothing is done about our condition and we die in our rebellion, there will be nothing for us in eternity but to be banished from God’s presence forever.
 In a word, we are lost.

 The wonderfulness of the solution.
 Not willing to leave us in our lost condition, God provided a way for us to be reconciled to Him.
 In love (Romans 5:6–11), He opened the door for us to come back home.
 The human race has never received any better news.
 But the gospel has to be obeyed; its terms have to be accepted.
 So Paul could implore his readers, “We implore you on behalf of Christ, be reconciled to God” (2 Corinthians 5:20).

 We should not underestimate either the seriousness of the problem or the wonderfulness of the solution.
-If all we can say is “That is nice” or “That is interesting,” we are missing the point.
-It is only when we come to terms with our own sinfulness — and the horror of the word lost — that the gospel fills us with wonder.
+If all we can say is “That’s nice” or “That’s interesting,” we are missing the point.
+It is only when we come to terms with our own sinfulness — and the horror of the word “lost” — that the gospel fills us with wonder.

 But neither should we forget that God is at the center of both the problem and the solution.
 The gospel is not primarily about our broken social relationships.
 These are but symptoms of the real problem: our broken relationship with God.
 That is what the gospel wants to fix — and until it is fixed nothing else will help us much.